learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ## Read and Split text file contents into RDD - `sc.textFile()`

-Previously we used the parallalization to read an RDD from a python list.
+Previously we used the parallelization to read an RDD from a python list.
 Here we shall read the text file into Spark RDDs by using `sc.textFile()` method for loading the text file into the `lines` RDD.
 The documentation on RDDs can be found [here!!](https://spark.apache.org/docs/latest/rdd-programming-guide.html)

-`textFile(path)` method reads a text file from HDFS/local file system/any hadoop supported file system, into the number of partitions specified and returns it as an RDD of Strings.
+`textFile(path)` method reads a text file from HDFS/local file system/any Hadoop supported file system, into the number of partitions specified and returns it as an RDD of Strings.
 In order to view the contents of RDD, we will use `RDD.collect()` method as calling the RDD by name will not return the contents, only the object type and relevant information

 ```python